RLOpenCatalyst/catdocs/Catalyst/source/gettingstarted.rst

 1. **Configure the provider dashboard** in Settings .
 This will give you the snapshot of instances- Total Number vs Number of Managed vs Number of Un-Managed.
 Refer to :ref:`configure-track` for more details

 2. A more detailed dashboard on AWS usage and cost can also be configured.
 This will give you the snapshot of Total cost, Daily cost etc .
-Refer to :ref:`configure-aws-summary` for more details
+Refer to :ref:`configure-track` for more details

 3. View the Dashboards from **RLCatalyst->Track**